xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 To learn more about creating and enabling an XMTP identity, see [Sign to send and receive messages using apps built with XMTP](https://xmtp.org/docs/dev-concepts/signatures).

-The XMTP hello world app enables users to provide these signatures and connect their app to the XMTP network using a **Connect to XMTP** button.
+Your "hello world" app uses a **Connect to XMTP** button to enable you to provide these signatures and connect to the XMTP network.

 **To build the Connect to XMTP button:**

 1. Install the XMTP client SDK for JavaScript.
-In the root directory of your React app, run:
+The SDK provides an XMTP messaging API client that enables your "hello world" app to communicate with the XMTP network.
+In the `my-app` folder, run:

     ```bash
     npm i --save @xmtp/xmtp-js
     ```

-    The SDK provides an XMTP messaging API client that enables your app to communicate with the XMTP network.
-This adds the `@xmtp/xmtp-js` dependency to your `package.json`.
+    This command adds the `@xmtp/xmtp-js` dependency to your `package.json`.

-2. In the existing `src`/`contexts` directory, create a file named `XmtpContext.js`.
-This code provides the XMTP functionality the hello world app needs to create the XMTP messaging API client and use it to communicate with the XMTP network to send and retrieve messages.
-Copy this code and paste it into the file:<!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/35c8cded3d20816cd06248f2d05c62d79a82c2f3-->
+2. In the existing `my-app`/`src`/`contexts` directory, create a file named `XmtpContext.js`.
+This code provides the XMTP functionality your "hello world" app needs to create the XMTP messaging API client and use it to communicate with the XMTP network to send and retrieve messages.
+Copy this code and paste it into the file:<!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/35c8cded3d20816cd06248f2d05c62d79a82c2f3--><!--I think I should remove line 59 here... then I can remove step 4.2... which in the diff appears to just be a correction to remove this line to be able to list messages in a conversation an address sent to itself.-->

     ```js showLineNumbers
     import React, { useState, createContext, useEffect, useContext } from "react";